-These are fudgy, easy to make, and incredibly rich, one of the best brownies I ever made.
+These gooey brownies with hazelnuts have a deeply nutty chocolate flavor.
+They're easy to make and incredibly rich, one of the best brownies I've ever made.
 And they happen to be gluten-free.
 They keep well and can be frozen.
 I hope you make them soon because they are fabulous!

 These fudgy nut brownies are my way of not feeling guilty for throwing away a very large amount of vodka-infused hazelnuts from this homemade hazelnut liqueur.
-A very old recipe I still have to update.
+It's a very old recipe I still have to update.

 It calls for straining the final liquid and discarding the nuts.
-Yeah.
-Like that was gonna happen.
+Yeah, like that was going to happen.
 The hazelnuts tasted amazing after months of infusing, and I didn't want to waste them.

-Making a boozy version of this hazelnut loaf cake or the chocolate hazelnut mini bundts came to mind.
+Making a boozy version of this hazelnut loaf cake or the chocolate hazelnut bundt came to mind.

 But I concocted a new brownie recipe with ground hazelnuts, dark chocolate, and some rice flour.
 Lucky you.
 Really.
 It's wonderful.